 You’ve probably witnessed several television commercials promoting full mouth dental implants.
 These are the ads where you’ll see a man or woman sharing their past experiences suffering with bad teeth.

-And then they make a clear choice to receive dental implants and have the most gorgeous smiles.
+And then they make a obvious choice to receive dental implants and have the most gorgeous smiles.

 The featured individual’s confidence is suddenly renewed, and they are proud to speak, eat and socialize in public once again.
 In a nutshell, this is what full mouth dental implants are all about.
 Everyday, this dental procedure changes people’s lives for the better.